clin045/cellsociety/doc/DESIGN_PLAN.md

 * Switch simulations
     1. Instantiate new Rule
     2. CellManager passes current cell and all subsequent cells to new Rule

 Team Responsibilities
 ==================
-* Scott and Christopher on XML/backend, Allen on frontend
+* Christopher and Scott on XML/backend, Allen on frontend
+    * Allen will handle UI Class
+    * Christopher will handle CellManager and Cell Class
+    * Scott will handle XML parser and Rule Interface